Bernardino Verro: Fasci Siciliani

-Verro was involved in the foundation of the Fascio dei lavoratori of Corleone on September 8, 1892.
+Verro, at the time a low-level municipal bureaucrat with only an unfinished education and outraged by the injustices he witnessed around him, was involved in the foundation of the Fascio dei lavoratori of Corleone on 8 September 1892.
 At the age of 26, Verro became its president.
+The local Fascio in Corleone was one of the first and best-organized groups on the island.
 "Our Fascio has about six thousand members," he told the journalist Adolfo Rossi, in an interview for La Tribuna from Rome in the autumn of 1893.
 "Our women have understood the advantages of union among the poor, and now teach their children socialism."

-Verro's influence was not limited to Corleone.
+Verro was sacked for his political beliefs when he became the leader of the Fascio.
+Contemporaries described him "as a bear of a man, energetic and short-tempered with an absolute devotion to his cause."
+Travelling by mule, he spread the message also in nearby towns.
+He was a charismatic speaker who addressed the people in the local dialect, and his influence was not limited to Corleone.
 He was involved in setting up Fasci in neighbouring towns and mediated conflicts.
-Travelling by mule, he spread the message also in nearby towns.

 At the Congress of the Fasci in Palermo on May 21–22, 1893, Verro was elected a member of the new Central Committee.
 In July 1893, he hosted a conference at Corleone that drafted model agrarian contracts for labourers, sharecroppers and tenants and presented them to the landowners.
 When those refused to negotiate a strike against landowners and against state taxes broke out over a large part of western Sicily.
 The so-called Patti di Corleone, are considered by historians to be the first trade union collective contract in capitalist Italy.